Network Protocols: From Specification to Practice

 Implementation Hints:

 ARP packets have a specific format defined in RFC 826.
-On Linux, you’ll use AF_PACKET sockets to send raw Ethernet frames.
+On Linux, use AF_PACKET sockets to send raw Ethernet frames.
 The ARP header includes hardware type (Ethernet=1), protocol type (IPv4=0x0800), and operation (Request=1, Reply=2).
 Study how your OS resolves “Who has 192.168.1.1?” and caches the response.

 Learning milestones: